emilgerz/react-apps/README.md

 ### Explanation

 Big tree-like menu from JetBrains website.
 Originaly, it helps navigate in a huge documentations of products.
+**Recursion, reused components, large data, CSS Modules.**

 ### How it works

 We have here huge json file, like 30,000 strokes.
 We just draw menu with that options, what we have in json file: every option has his id, anchors, inner pages and so on.
 You can select some option – on the right side of screen you'll see openned page's id or anchors, depends on what exactly did you select.